-After landing in Budapest, we got stuck in the passport control line in the airport for over an hour, and ended up chatting with an American expat living in Budapest.
+After landing in Budapest, Hungary, we got stuck in the passport control line in the airport for over an hour, and ended up chatting with an American expat living in Budapest.
 Seizing the opportunity, we hit him up for a few local recommendations.
 His main advice was to break out of the Pest side of the city and explore the Buda Hills.
 We spent plenty of time on the more popular Pest side of the city, visiting places that top most lists of the ten best things to do in Budapest, and eating our way through Budapest’s Jewish Quarter.
 After fully exploring the Pest side, we headed over to the Buda side.
 Here’s our favorite things to do in Budapest, on the Buda side!

 Buda Castle District

 The castle district is probably on everyone’s to-do list, for good reason.
 So many of the best things to do in Budapest are over in the Buda Castle District.
 Here you have Buda Castle, Matthias Church, and Fisherman’s Bastion all within a short walk of each other.

-Though there has been some form of a royal palace here for hundreds of years, the palace was blasted with heavy artillery fire and burned out during WWII, so the current incarnation was reconstructed within the last 60 years.
+Though there has been some form of a royal palace here for hundreds of years, Buda Castle was blasted with heavy artillery fire and burned out during WWII, so the current incarnation was reconstructed within the last 60 years.
 Housed within the Castle are three museums, including the Hungarian National Gallery.
 I was pleasantly surprised by this modest, but well-curated collection.
 As you make your way through the museum, you experience the movements in the Hungarian art scene by room.
 The information on the walls succinctly describes the era and influences, and I left the museum feeling like I had a basic, but well-rounded understanding of the country’s artists without being overwhelmed.

 The museum also houses a small collection of works by big name artists like Raphael, El Greco, Frans Hals, and Monet.